meetoseh/backend/docs/redis/keys.md

 - `ps:stripe:customer_portals:{user_sub}` is sent one message when the corresponding key `stripe:customer_portals:{user_sub}` is set to a non-loading type.
 The message is the new value of the corresponding key.

+- `ps:home_screen_images:available` is used to keep available home screen images in sync across instances. messages are formatted as `(uint1, [blob of length 10, uint1, uint1, uint64, blob])`,

+  1. 1 if data is included, 0 if this is a purge request
+  2. date in ISO8601 ascii-encoded format, `YYYY-MM-DD`, which is always 10 characters
+  3. 1 if this list is for users with the `pro` entitlement, 0 if for users without the pro entitlement.
+  4. 1 if this list only contains wrapping entries (ie., where end_time>86400), false if it contains all entries
+  5. the length of the value to write to the cache
+  6. the value to write to the cache

+  all numbers are big-endian encoded.